yjkedwards/circRNAFlow/quick_start_2/README.md

 These are referenced *here* and *here* on [Zenodo](https://zenodo.org/ "Zenodo").

+#### 4. Unpack the test data.

-4. Unpack the test data to reveal directories for: a) sample data, b) pipeline/configuration data, c) reference data, and d) singularity image files.
+Unpack the test data to reveal directories for: a) sample data, b) pipeline/configuration data, c) reference data, and d) singularity image files.

 ```
 find *.tar.gz | xargs -tI {} tar -xvzf {}